lim6112j/appium-test/README.md

 node index
 ```
 # test automator on appium desktop
+* run android emulator , this example app use 8 version.
 * install appium desktop and click edit configurations
 ![img](./img/1.png)
 * edit as your config